Our Staff Team

 Subject area: Art & Enterprise

-Education background: I have a degree in Surface Design from the University of the Arts London.
+Education background: I have a degree in Surface Design from the University of the Arts London, and use my creative background in my role as Art and Enterprise subject lead.
 I joined Marlborough as a midday meals supervisor shortly after finishing my degree in 2010.
 The following year I took a teaching assistant post, and around two years later was employed as a HLTA.
 I worked for several years as the Food Technology lead before moving over to Post 16 as a class teacher.
-I began my teacher training in late 2020, and in January 2021 I moved to an unqualified teacher post while continuing training.
-On moving to Post 16 I took responsibility for Accreditation and Enterprise due to my creative background.
-I have previously trained as a Duke of Edinburgh assessor.
+I began my teacher training in late 2020, and am currently in the last stages of qualifying.
+I've recently enjoyed moving into the Meadow pathway to expand my knowledge and expertise in PMLD teaching.

 Teaching philosophy: I believe that the role of the teacher is to capture the imagination, create irresistible opportunities to explore, foster a love of learning and endlessly champion their students.